Mindful-Developer/import-python/docs/index.rst

 Welcome to import-python's documentation!
 =========================================

-**import-python** is a JavaScript library aimed at porting over all of Python's core libraries and built-ins to JavaScript.
+**import-python** - Python's built-in functions and classes and modules ported to JavaScript.
+Most are pretty close to the same functionality as the python version of the function or class.

+Completed modules:
+  - core (base python without importing)
+  - random
+  - itertools

 .. note::